 Other causes of reflex iridoplegia include Holmes-Adie syndrome, Parinaud syndrome, diabetic neuropathy, brain injury, thiamine deficiency, and mitral regurgitation.

-Although it was many years and required the contribution of multiple physicians including Dr Erb of Heidelberg (1881), Babinski and Charpentier (1899) and finally confirmed by the discovery of the Wassermann reaction (1906) that the association with syphilis was widely accepted.
+Although it was many years and required the contribution of multiple physicians including Wilhelm Erb of Heidelberg (1881), Babinski and Charpentier (1899) and finally confirmed by the discovery of the Wassermann reaction (1906) that the association with syphilis was widely accepted.

 The anatomy and physiology were not well defined and Argyll Robertson never taught that the disease was pathognomonic for neurosyphilis, however, if found it needs to be excluded.